TheNextLvl-net/tweaks/README.md

 # Tweaks
-A must have command collection for your minecraft server
+A must-have command collection for your minecraft server
 ## Environmental commands
 - /day - *set the time to day*
 - /night - *set the time to night*